tekknolagi/isdt/assignments/02-cli-constructive.md

 that you have listed your references, as appropriate, in comments in each of the files.

+Don't worry about uploading the other files that `build.sh` needs such as `foo.c`.
+We will provide them in the grading environment.

 ## Just for fun...
 **At this point, you are done with the assignment.
 You need not read anything past this point if you don't want to.** However, if you're looking for a